 The children at our school experience a variety of different sports throughout the curriculum and through enrichment opportunities.
 The children receive at least two hours of Physical Education every week as part of their curriculum time.
 They participate in Gymnastics, Tennis, TAG rugby, football, netball, tri-golf, athletics and rounders, to name just a few.

-The children also do dance with our school dance teacher, Miss James.
+The children also do dance.
 Dance groups regularly perform at The Victoria Hall.
 Children get the opportunity to go swimming with the expectation that they have developed confidence I the water, improved safety and understanding around water with a final goal that they are able to swim a length by the time they leave us in Year 6.